 5) Repeat for each stained dish.

-For stubborn stains, you can try using hydrogen peroxide instead of baking soda, but in either case, be careful -- baking soda and hydrogen peroxide can each damage the finish on fine china.
-In my personal experience, hydrogen peroxide had basically no effect on rust stains, so your mileage may vary.
+For stubborn stains, you can try using hydrogen peroxide instead of baking soda, but in either case, be careful — baking soda and hydrogen peroxide can each damage the finish on fine china.